Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Concatenation Transformation

-In a 3D colour code, we assign faces the colours of the cells they are members of.
+In a 3D color code, we assign faces the colours of the cells they are members of.
 For example, a face which is a member of a $c$-cell and a $c'$-cell is a $cc'$-face.
-Due to the four-colourability of the colour code lattice, each cell's faces are three-colourable.
-Consider a colour code lattice where cells assigned colours from the set $\{r,g,b,y\}$.
+Due to the 4-colourability of the color code lattice, each cell's faces are 3-colourable.
+Consider a color code lattice where cells assigned colours from the set $\{r,g,b,y\}$.
 We can view the [[8,3,2]] code as a cell of this lattice.
 Assume that it is a $y$-cell.
 Then, its faces are coloured $ry$, $by$ and $gy$.
 We use these colours to index the logical operators of the [[8,3,2]] code.
 That is, the logical $\overline{X}$ operators which act on the $cy$-faces are denoted by $\overline{X}_{cy}$.
 These operators are shown in Figure~\ref{fig:832 code}b.
 We denote the corresponding $\overline{Z}$ operators as $\overline{Z}_{cy}$.

-We can now detail the concatenation transformation which maps a stack of three 3D surface codes to a single 3D colour code.
-Consider three surface codes defined on the same rectified cubic lattice.
-To transform these three codes, we encode the three qubits at every vertex in [[8,3,2]] codes.
+We can now detail the concatenation transformation which maps a stack of three 3D surface codes to a single 3D color code.
+Consider a rectified cubic code stack with code distance $d$.
+To transform the three codes in the stack, we encode the three qubits at every vertex in [[8,3,2]] codes.
 An encoding circuit for the [[8,3,2]] code is shown in Figure~\ref{fig:832 code}c.
 Figure~\ref{fig:832 vertex} shows the [[8,3,2]] concatenation transformation applied to a single vertex.
 Applied to a whole lattice, concatenation with the [[8,3,2]] code transforms cuboctahedra into truncated cuboctahedra, octahedra into truncated octahedra and vertices into cubes.
-Globally this transforms the rectified cubic lattice into a (four-valent and four-colourable) cantitruncated cubic lattice.
+Globally this transforms the rectified cubic lattice into a cantitruncated cubic lattice.
 Two truncated cuboctahedra, one truncated octahedron and one cube meet at each vertex of a cantitruncated cubic lattice.
 Figure~\ref{fig:832 lattice} shows how a $d=2$ rectified cubic lattice transforms under the [[8,3,2]] concatenation transformation.
-Intuitively we can understand the [[8,3,2]] transformation as adding an extra colour cell to our 3-colourable rectified cubic lattice, which gives us a four-colourable cantitrucated cubic lattice.